 Dental Crowns In Waterdown

-Examining and preparing the tooth
+Examining and preparing the tooth:

-As with any other kind of dental treatment, everything starts with the dental examination, during which the doctor will check and clean your teeth so they are prepared for an easy fit.
-If the tooth is broken or severely damaged by decay, we will remove the damaged areas so the dental crown can do its work protecting the tooth from further decay.
+Everything begins with a dental examination, just like with any other dental procedure.
+During this time, the dentist will check and clean your teeth to make sure they are ready for an easy fit.
+When a tooth is severely decayed or broken, the damaged areas are removed so that the dental crown can do its job of preventing further decay.

-Shaping the Crown
+Shaping the crown:

 Placing the Crown